PurpleAvatar/multiscale_biological_modeling/index.md

 1. Make sure to refer your students to our website.

 2. Get in touch with us using our [contact](contact) form so that we can add you to our list of adopting instructors and provide you with updates about the project in the future.
 We plan to build a community of instructors adopting this course.

+## Meet the team

+This course was lovingly put together by a professor and a team of students in Carnegie Mellon University's [Computational Biology Department](http://cbd.cmu.edu).
+You can meet us on our [Meet the Team](meet-the-team) page.

 ## You might also enjoy...